-Unlike some cities, Laconia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Laconia are a mix of both white- and blue-collar jobs.
-Overall, Laconia is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Laconia who work in sales jobs (12.71%), office and administrative support (11.20%), and management occupations (10.15%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laconia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Laconia is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Laconia who work in sales jobs (11.23%), management occupations (10.50%), and office and administrative support (9.94%).

-In terms of college education, Laconia is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.40% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Laconia is somewhat higher than in the average US city of 21.84%: 28.40% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Laconia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Laconia residents report their race to be White, followed by Asian.
-Important ancestries of people in Laconia include French , English, French Canadian, and Italian.
+The greatest number of Laconia residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Laconia include English, Irish, French, French Canadian, and Italian.

 The most common language spoken in Laconia is English.
 Other important languages spoken here include French and Spanish.